PhPeKe/grid/README.md

                             batteries (greedy, random)
       -sv {csv,verbose}, --save {csv,verbose}
-                            Specify if and how districts should be saved -k KMEANSIT, --kmeansIt KMEANSIT
-                            Number of iterations for kmeans
+                            Specify if and how districts should be saved -k, --kmeansIt        Number of iterations for kmeans

+To run it on district 1 with random sorting houses and a greedy way of connecting them while producing a plot and saving the district to a csv file the user would have to run

+    "main.py -d 1 -s random -m greedy -sv csv -p"

 Here a step-for-step overview of what we did with the project: